Need for Industrial Chemical Waste Disposal : How Enviro Care Helps

 The EPA (Environmental Protection Agency), an independent executive agency of the U.S.government, oversees environmental protection matters and has established guidelines for the proper disposal of industrial waste.

 - Primary industries such as agriculture and forestry

-The EPA assesses penalties for dumping, abandonment and mismanagement of industrial waste.
-Waste can be disposed only at lawful places.
+The EPA assesses penalties for dumping, abandonment, and mismanagement of industrial waste.
+Waste can be disposed of only at lawful places.

 Avoiding penalties should not be the only motivating factor for proper chemical waste disposal.
 Mismanaged chemical waste costs our society and the environment.

 Chemical waste poses an immediate danger to humans in close vicinity to it.
 Hazardous chemical waste requires more attention than non-hazardous waste.
 Hazardous waste can either be solid, liquid or, gaseous, and displays at least one of these characteristics: